automata/aicodeguide/README.md

 If you want to go deeper, [this series of open source books](https://gerred.github.io/building-an-agentic-system) by Gerred is definetely a great start.

+# Tips and Tricks on Specific Tools and Agents

+## Claude Code

+- [Claude Code Guide](https://github.com/zebbern/claude-code-guide): Covers every discoverable Claude Code command, including many features that are not widely known or documented in basic tutorials

 # 🛠️  Tools